 - you have you have one, or more, separate and dedicated client account

 - you have client money protection

 This is to make sure that your client's money is protected, and your business is protected if it has to defend itself following a claim.

-The Code comes into force on 31 January 2018 and you must make sure you meet the standards of practice set out in the Code from this date.
+The Code came into force on 31 January 2018 and you must now make sure you meet the standards of practice set out in the Code.

 Separate client account

 One of the requirements of the Code is that you need to hold client money in one or more separate bank accounts.

 The client account must: